3c1u/bf-rs/README.md

 ## License

-This program is lisensed under the Apache License 2.0 and MIT License.
+This program is lisensed under the Apache License 2.0 or MIT License.